ballerina-platform/ballerina-spec/stdlib/proposals/ai/evaluation_for_ai_agents_in_ballerina.md

 2. Use Arize’s REST API to run evaluations and submit results back to the Arize platform.

 This approach ensures that both **trace-free** and **observability-driven** evaluation workflows remain fully supported.

+### Further enhancement to the Ballerina Test framework

+To overcome the limitation around storing and tracking past evaluation outputs, the Ballerina Test framework can be extended with a set of improvements that make evaluation results easier to retain, organize, and analyze over time.

+* Support a dedicated directory for storing evaluation reports by using `bal test --test-report --test-report-dir evaluation`.
+This places all generated reports inside an `evaluation` folder, allowing teams to version and track them through source control.
+* Produce a new report file for every test execution that includes a timestamp in its name.
+This ensures older reports remain intact, making it possible to review historical data and understand how performance changes across versions.
+* Include the input values passed to tests through the `dataProvider` field in the annotations.
+Recording this information makes each report self-contained so developers can fully understand what was evaluated without checking the test sources.

+With these additions, the Ballerina Test framework can serve both immediate regression checks and longer term evaluation tracking.

 ## Conclusion